 Givology started with a team of students at University of Pennsylvania.
 Since its launch in 2008, the team has raised more than $600,000 to help over 3,400+ students in 26 countries through 46 grassroots partnerships.
 Givology pioneers a new model of "crowd-sourcing" philanthropy to make the largest impact at the lowest cost.
 As a 100% volunteer-driven organization, Givology has received the Intelius Award for "Best Student-Run Social Enterprise", "Top Education Non-profit" by GreatNonprofits, "Technology in Education" prize by Education Without Borders and Ford Focus Finalist.

 Givology Chicago Mission

 To create a community of young professionals focused on the betterment of education around the world in order to provide students the opportunity to succeed.
-By partnering with Nanubhai Foundation, we hope to provide young women from Gujarat, India full-ride scholarships to not only break social barriers, but also bring university education back to their communities.
+By partnering with Nanubhai Foundation, we hope to provide young women from Gujarat and Rajasthan, India full-ride scholarships to not only break social barriers, but also bring university education back to their communities.

 About the Chapter Founders